This post may contain affiliate links. See my disclosure policy.

 Learning how to cook a steak on the stove using the pan searing method is foolproof and gives you steakhouse-quality results every time.

-Like my reverse sear ribeye steak and cast iron steak recipes, this pan seared steak recipe shows you how to cook juicy and golden-crusted steak on the stove.
+Like my reverse sear steak and cast iron steak recipes, this pan seared steak recipe shows you how to cook juicy and golden-crusted steak on the stove.
 I used a cast iron pan and a simple garlic herb butter to take the flavors over the top, and voila- it’s time to dig in.
+It’s one of my family’s favorite weeknight dinners.

 Ingredients needed

 - Steak.
 I used T-bone steak.
 It has a bone that runs through the middle, separating two different cuts: the New York strip steak and the tenderloin.
-There is no wrong cut of steak to cook in a skillet, so feel free to make this recipe with any of the cuts I listed in the Recipe Tips below.
+There is no wrong cut of steak to cook in a skillet, so feel free to make this recipe with some of my other recommendations.

 - Salt and ground black pepper.
 To season the steak.